 Can a Mother Refuse to Put Father on Birth Certificate: Pros and Cons

-When it comes to the right of a mother refusing her child’s father’s name appearing on their birth certificate, this varies based upon whether or not they are married.
-In instances involving couples who have wed, it is assumed that the husband is indeed the progenitor and his name will feature in an original version of the birth certificate.
-For unmarried parents things can be quite different.
-Both mom and dad must agree if he wants to appear as such on any kind of official registration pertaining to newborn babies’ names.
+In cases involving couples who have wed, it is assumed that the husband is indeed the progenitor, and his name will feature in an original version of the birth certificate.
+For unmarried parents, things are different: Both mom and dad must sign a Voluntary Acknowledgement of Parentage (VAP), also called a Voluntary Acknowledgment of Paternity, if they want the father's name to legally appear on the birth certificate.

 By signing the birth certificate a father is acknowledging his legal relationship with the child; this means he is therefore obligated to financially support the child.
 Signing the birth certificate does not establish paternity that grants a father with visitation and decision-making rights to the child.
 Establishing paternity must be done through a court order, which will also determine custody and/or visitation rights, as well as additional parental responsibilities, based on what’s in the best interest of the child.